DreekFire/Tides/README.md

 2. Vehicle Missile Interceptor:
 * Drone that rams incoming huge missiles
 * Spreads out arms mounted on spinblocks prior to collision
-* Rolls to rotate arms into place, using information about which arms have already been destroyed (thump missiles only take out one arm at a time, allowing 5 uses)
+* Rolls to rotate arms into place, using information about which arms have already been destroyed (obsolete, now that thump propagates through subobjects)

 3. Counterbattery:
 * Uses projectile avoidance routine to measure trajectories of incoming shells
-* Validates those trajectories to make sure they come from a single ballistic projectile
 * Traces those trajectories back to the time of closest approach to the enemy ship based on recorded enemy positions and returns fire
+* Uses multiple AIs to gather aimpoints to track rotation

 4. Ship Identification (WIP):
 * Uses target prioritization cards to measure stats of enemy ships